UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Camera.rst

    .. attribute:: lodFactor

-      The camera's level of detail factor value.
+      The factor to multiply distance to camera to ajust levels of detail.
+      A float < 1.0f will make the distance to camera used to compute levels of detail decrease.

       :type: float